asynchronics/multishot/README.md

 ## Safety

 This is a low-level primitive and as such its implementation relies on `unsafe`.
-The test suite makes extensive use of [Loom] to assess its correctness.
-As amazing as it is, however, Loom is only a tool: it cannot formally prove the absence of data races.
+The test suite makes extensive use of [Loom] and MIRI to assess its correctness.
+As amazing as they are, however, Loom and MIRI cannot formally prove the absence of data races so soundness issues _are_ possible.

 [Loom]: https://github.com/tokio-rs/loom